Why relocate to Port Freeport? Location, accessibility, infrastructure, workforce and more.

 Just 3 miles from the open sea, 45 minutes steaming time.
-The Port offers five conventional berths and one deep berthing area to its potential customers.
-The main channel offers a water depth of 45 feet and a width of 400 feet and will accommodate most handy-size vessels.
+The Port offers five conventional berths and one deep berthing area to its customers and potential customers.
+The main channel offers a water depth of 46 feet MLLW and a width of 400 feet and will accommodate Post-Panamax vessels.

 The port has about 1,400 acres of land, environmentally mitigated, and ready for industry.

 Approximately 7,000 acres is available for either developed facilities or raw land and all are accessible by water, highway and rail.

 Clients can utilize their MIS systems and staff on site to eliminate problems with communication, EDI, customer service pickup and release complaints and rework.